 In October 2022, Cayman Water purchased for \$2.94 million approximately 2.8 acres of land in the West Bay area of Grand Cayman.
-Cayman Water expects to use this site for the construction of a new headquarters, emergency operations center and warehouse facility at some point in the future.
+Cayman Water expects to use this site for the construction of new corporate and operations offices, customer service center, and emergency operations center.
+We also plan to relocate our current warehouse facility from the ACWW site to this proposed new location at some point in the future.